Our heating element assemblies include only quality parts and feature:

 ULWD elements prevent the wort from being scorched or caramelized as the heat output is only 50W per square inch (7.8W per square cm) or less.
 ULWD also provides added safety as the element will not break instantaneously if fired "dry" (not immersed in water) by accident.
 Mistakes do happen so we recommend that ULWD elements be used whenever possible instead of LWD, especially when the element is in contact with wort.
 The high performance nickel-chromium 804 stainless steel alloy sheath used on these elements provides additional strength to resist dry firing.

 Our heating element assemblies fit in any kettle wall and ensure a safe and secure fit using the same 100% weldless principles used by Blichmann Boilermaker kettles.
 There are no screw-on threaded fittings that need to be welded to your kettle.
 When done right weldless connections are tight fitting, never leak, never require any adjustments, and are safe.
 Our assemblies ensure that the entire kettle is electrically grounded in the same way any power tool or appliance chassis is grounded, with all wires well protected.
-For more information see our heating elements article.
+For more information see our heating elements guide.

 The heating element assembly may also be used in kettles that already have NPS or Tri-Clover (Tri-Clamp) fittings attached.